jcc264/triangle/regs/reg3_8.md

 <p>The Standards Committee, in consultation with the Executive Director, shall assess the chapter's compliance with the sanctions that were imposed.
 Insufficient compliance may result in additional actions being taken by Council.</p>

-<p>The committee shall also report back to Council on the long-term effects of the incident and subsequent actions taken by National Council.</p>
+<p>At its discretion, the committee may report back to Council on the long-term effects of the incident and subsequent actions taken by National Council.</p>

 <p>Potential questions include, but are not limited to:</p>